n8n on OpenShift: Workflow Automation That Talks to Your Models

 4. Body: raw JSON with model name and messages

 This mirrors the curl exactly.
-You lose n8n’s AI-specific node features (message history, agent loops), but you control exactly what gets sent.
-For most automation use cases, an HTTP Request node that does what you expect beats an AI node that quietly rewrites your request.
+You lose n8n’s AI-specific node features (message history, agent loops), but you control what gets sent.
+For most automation, an HTTP Request node that does what you expect beats an AI node that quietly rewrites your request.

-Once n8n and your models share a cluster, a specific category of automation becomes easy to build.
-The kind that normally requires writing a custom Python service, standing up a queue, and maintaining a deployment pipeline for what amounts to glue code.
+Once n8n and your models share a cluster, a category of automation opens up that normally requires writing a custom Python service, standing up a queue, and maintaining a deployment pipeline for glue code.

 A webhook fires when a support ticket lands. n8n extracts the text, sends it to a Llama model for classification, routes the ticket to the right team, posts a summary to Slack.
-Every step is visible in the n8n canvas.
+Every step is visible on the canvas.
 The whole thing is maybe 8 nodes.

-If you’re running a vector database (Milvus, Qdrant, pgvector) on the same cluster, n8n can orchestrate a full RAG loop: receive a question, query the vector store, format the context, call the model, return the answer.
-All traffic stays inside the cluster.
+If you’re running a vector database (Milvus, Qdrant, pgvector) on the same cluster, n8n can run a full RAG loop: receive a question, query the vector store, format the context, call the model, return the answer.
+All traffic stays internal.

-There’s also the operational stuff.
-Schedule a workflow to periodically send test prompts to your models and check the responses.
+There’s the operational stuff too.
+Schedule a workflow to send test prompts to your models and check the responses.
 Compare outputs across model versions.
 Log the results.
-Too small for a dedicated MLOps platform, too important to do by hand.
+Too small for a dedicated MLOps platform, too important to skip.

-If you’re running Meta’s Llama Stack on OpenShift, it exposes REST APIs for inference, safety, memory, and agent orchestration. n8n calls these the same way it calls vLLM.
-You can check inputs through the safety API before they reach the model, maintain conversation context across workflow executions through the memory API, or let Llama Stack’s agent API handle multi-turn tool-calling loops while n8n acts as the trigger and routing layer.
+If you’re running Llama Stack on OpenShift through the Llama Stack operator (part of OpenShift AI), it exposes REST APIs for inference, safety, memory, and agent orchestration. n8n calls these the same way it calls vLLM.
+Check inputs through the safety API before they reach the model.
+Maintain conversation context across workflow runs through the memory API.
+Let the agent API handle multi-turn tool-calling loops while n8n triggers and routes around it.
+Red Hat’s build of Llama Stack ships as an operator, so you get the same lifecycle management (upgrades, health monitoring, CRD-based config) as everything else on the cluster.

-And with LiteLLM as a proxy (which OpenShift AI uses for model routing), n8n can target different models for different tasks in the same workflow.
+With LiteLLM as a proxy (which OpenShift AI uses for model routing), n8n can target different models for different tasks in the same workflow.
 Classification goes to a small, fast model.
-Summarization goes to a larger one.
+Summarization to a larger one.
 Code generation to something else.
-Each is a different model value in the HTTP Request body.
+Each is a different model value in the request body.

 The stack